Luciano Gaucci: Thoroughbred horse racing

 Luciano Gaucci also owned Allevamento White Star, a Thoroughbred horse breeding and racing operation who gained international fame in the late 1980s with the European Champion thoroughbred Tony Bin, winner of six Group One races including France's most prestigious event, the Prix de l'Arc de Triomphe.
 Gaucci also owned multiple stakes race winner Sikeston as well as Dr Devious, a colt he sold to American weight loss guru Sidney H. Craig and who won England's 1992 Epsom Derby.

 Bankruptcy and escape

-After Perugia Calcio went bankrupt in 2005, the Italian magistrature started an inquiry into he and his sons Alessandro and Riccardo.
+After Perugia Calcio went bankrupt in 2005, the Italian magistrature started an inquiry into him and his sons Alessandro and Riccardo.
 Following these events, Luciano Gaucci escaped to Santo Domingo, Dominican Republic where he stayed for four years in hiding.
 He was subsequently sentenced to a three-year suspended jail sentence.
 Gaucci returned to Italy in March 2009, but died in Santo Domingo, aged 81.